nishatandmusa/nishatandmusa.github.io/_posts/2023-01-05-15-Must-See-Waterfalls-in-Iceland.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/kirkjufellsfoss.jpg){: .align-center .width-pct-80}

 **How to visit Kirkjufellsfoss:** Kirkjufellsfoss is in Iceland's Snaefellsnes Peninsula.
-You can park in the free parking lot just beside highway 54 and walk along the trail to the viewing spot.
+You need to pay 700 ISK (as of June 2022) to park at the parking lot just beside highway 54 and walk along the trail to the viewing spot.